 If you’ve experienced a business failure or setback, it’s not the end of the road.
 If you take the right steps, you can come back stronger and more capable.
 Here are the 5 steps I took to turn my business failure into a successful venture.

 After a business has failed, many entrepreneurs hope to forget everything about the situation and move on.
 However, those who find success in business are individuals who continue to persevere against the odds.

 Just because one venture didn’t work, doesn’t mean the next will suffer a similar fate.
 The key is to identify the exact reasons why you failed.
-It’s not how many times you fall, it’s how many times you get up; but it’s better to figure out why you keep falling in the first place!
+It’s not how many times you fall, it’s how many times you get up, but it’s better to figure out why you keep falling in the first place!

 Failure in business doesn’t necessarily mean you failed, it just means you were unable to effectively overcome obstacles.
 Obstacles aren’t always negative either.
 There are immense learning opportunities in every success and failure.

-In fact, studies show those who have started previous businesses are more likely to succeed than first time entrepreneurs.
+In fact, studies show those who have started previous businesses are more likely to succeed than first-time entrepreneurs.
 According to the National Bureau of Economic Research, serial entrepreneurs have a major advantage, “If the owner of a new establishment has owned one prior business, the probability of exit for that new establishment falls by 7 percent.”

-Before you launch your next venture, perform a real analysis of your business and identify the weaknesses.
+Before you launch your next venture, perform a real analysis of your business and identify its weaknesses.
 In most cases, multiple factors led to the demise of your business.
 Be honest in the assessment of your journey.
 Find solutions to avoid or overcome those obstacles.